 Did you see his crazy eyes?”

 The totally fun ‘Success’ was Iggy’s personal Declaration of Independence.
 With his friend Bowie’s help, he was now his own man.
 He can taste success, while playfully mocking those who have become overwhelmed with material possessions.
 Iggy gets his Chinese rug in a litany of all the riches coming his way.
 At the end, Iggy is liberated, ‘wigged’, hopping like a frog and doing anything he wants.
-When his final ad-libbed lyric doesn’t fit the measure, he playfully yells, “Oh shit!’ which the Sales brothers repeat, in theme with the improvised call-and response theme of the song.
+When his final ad-libbed lyric doesn’t fit the measure, he playfully yells, “Oh shit!’ which the Sales brothers repeat, in line with the improvised call-and response theme of the song.
 Iggy’s repetition of the words ‘Got ta, got ta, got ta…’ are in reverence to James Brown’s same evocation of the phrase on his 1966 song ‘Don’t Be a Dropout’ which urged teenagers to stay in school.
 ‘Success’ was the only single from the album, which did not chart.
 Bowie later used the two-chord progression and dramatic, climbing excitement of ‘Success’ as the basis of his song “Heroes.”

 ‘Fall In Love With Me’ is an ode to Iggy’s German girlfriend Esther Friedman.
 The band members swapped instruments for this long jam, edited for the album.